CHAPTER XXVIII. Of Those Who, Being Often Corrected, Do Not Amend

 God forbid that, in the monastic life, patterns of sin should become so routine as to blind a monk to the point of not seeing that his habitual offenses are alienating him from God and will precipitate his descent into hell.
 The offender, deluded by pride, can even begin to rationalise his attachment to sin.
 The Abbot, therefore, is obliged to intervene before occasional faults metastasize into the systemic faults (vices) that are much more difficult to excise from one’s life, and from the life of the community.
 Saint Benedict orders the interventions of the Abbot in five incremental steps.
 These five steps are:

 1) Fomentations and Admonitions.
 These are remedies that any wise physician would employ.
 A fomentation (or poultice) is the application of a hot compress, with or without some medicinal herb, to relieve pain and reduce inflammation.
 It is not uncommon that certain vices are merely an attempt to treat an underlying emotional pain.
 Repeated sin causes spiritual inflammation.
-What sort of fomentations would the Abbot use?
+What sort of fomentations would the abbot use?
 Kind words capable of opening the heart, words of light and of hope, strong words to quicken the will and spur it in the right direction.
 Very often a few honest, heart-to-heart conversations are sufficient to bring about an opening to grace and a fresh beginning.
+The abbot will, without fail, invite the afflicted brother to have humble recourse to the Mother of God.
+Of all the admonitions an abbot can make, this is the most effective.
+As soon as the Blessed Virgin Mary enters a man’s life, she begins to set it in order.
+Her very presence purifies the atmosphere, and moves the heart to conversion.

 2) The medicine of the Holy Scriptures.
 The Word of God is a powerful cleansing agent, a mighty disinfectant, a healing balm.
 The Abbot will direct the wayward brother to certain passages of Sacred Scripture—especially to those given in the Holy Mass and the Divine Office— enjoining him to read them, to repeat them, to pray them until, at length, they effect an inward conversion.
 Certain patterns of sin can be traced back to the neglect and, then, abandonment of lectio divina.
-Saint Isaac of Nineveh says:
+A good point of departure is Evagrius’ little handbook for spiritual combat, Antirrhetikos.
+Each of you received a copy of this book last Christmas.
+The Rosary is the simplest way of applying the medicine of the Holy Scriptures to the soul.
+Each of the mysteries of the Rosary is a “word” in the biblical sense (dabar, logos, verbum), that is, an acting word that places the soul in contact with the divine virtus.

 4) Corporal Punishment.
 Saint Benedict does not shrink from the use of corporal punishment; he knows that man is a composite of body and soul.
-The underlying principle is that the physical may be engaged in the process of conversion, so as to dispose one hardened in sin to yield to the gentle and powerful action of divine grace.
-To this end, some form of corporal participation in the labour of conversion remains salutary.
-This may be as simple as depriving a brother of his portion of wine (a classic remedy, especially in Italy), or of sending him to weed an overgrown patch of garden.
+One will remember that “caning” was practiced in many schools right up into the 1960s and, in some places, even later.
+While there is no question of reviving such practices today, the underlying principle is that the physical may be engaged in the process of conversion, so as to dispose one hardened in sin to yield to the gentle and powerful action of divine grace.
+While beatings are no longer administered to this end, some form of corporal participation in the labour of conversion remains salutary.
+This may be as simple as depriving a brother of his portion of wine (a classic remedy, especially in Italy), or of sending him to clean out the chicken coop, or to clear away brush, or to weed an overgrown patch of garden.

 When all of these remedies have been brought to bear upon a sick brother, the Abbot may be obliged to act in the best interest of the monastic family, by using the sword, or scalpel, of separation.
 It is clear that, for Saint Benedict, this is a last resort.
 The monk hardened in sin remains a son of the monastic household; it is a wrenching and terrible thing to have to send him away, analogous to sending away one’s own troubled adolescent in order to protect the younger siblings of the family.
 In our day, an Abbot cannot proceed with separation from the community without following strictly the procedure required by Canon Law.